Tramadol addiction treatment includes withdrawal management, inpatient and outpatient treatment, and ongoing aftercare support.

 About Tramadol

-Tramadol is formulated differently than other opioid medications.
+Tramadol is formulated differently from other opioid medications.
 It combines less potent opioid properties with the properties of a serotonin-norepinephrine reuptake inhibitor (SNRI).
 As an SNRI, it has antidepressant effects that may counteract the typical sedative effects of opioid medications.2

 Signs You May Need Tramadol Addiction Treatment

-While tramadol has a low risk of addiction, cases of tramadol dependence have been reported in patients with no prior history of substance misuse.5 Like other opioid drugs, tramadol increases endorphins, dopamine, and serotonin in the brain, potentially causing a sense of euphoria.6 If you take tramadol for an extended period of time, you may experience withdrawal symptoms if you try to stop using it.
+While tramadol carries a low risk of addiction, cases of tramadol dependence have been reported in patients with no prior history of substance misuse.5 Like other opioid drugs, tramadol increases endorphins, dopamine, and serotonin levels in the brain, potentially causing a sense of euphoria.6 If you take tramadol for an extended period of time, you may experience withdrawal symptoms if you try to stop using it.
 This is a sign of dependence.

 Even if you take tramadol as directed by your doctor, you may develop dependence on this medication.
-Dependence can develop into an addiction, known clinically as an “opioid use disorder” (OUD), if using tramadol becomes a central obsession in your life.
+Dependence can develop into an addiction, known clinically as an “opioid use disorder” (OUD), when using tramadol becomes a central obsession in your life.

 According to the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), an OUD diagnosis requires at least two of the following symptoms during a 12-month period:6